7ou/mta-glauncher/README.md

 Known Bugs
 --------
-* The reload management can get bugged when repeatedly triggered.
+* The reload management can get bugged when repeatedly triggered. --FIXED
-* Grenades may directly explode when launched while travelling at high velocities.
+* Grenades may directly explode when launched while travelling at high velocities. --FIXED